 • Bring your insurance card and a valid photo ID.

 • Let us know about any of the following:

-- Any metal in your body (Review the MRI metal safety checklist here)
+- Any metal in your body (Please review our MRI metal safety checklist)

 - Kidney problems